 - Depression negatively affects how a person feels, thinks, and acts.
 There are several risk factors associated with depression, such as social isolation, stressful life events, and certain medications.
 A sad mood is just one symptom.
 People with depression lack interest in things they once enjoyed.
 They often experience chronic pain and fatigue.
 Watch for slowed movement or speech and purposeless physical activity such as hand-wringing or pacing.
 Elderly loved ones may not realize the signs of their own depression.
 Help them get the care they need.

 - Anxiety disorders are common among Older Adults.
 Feeling worried or nervous is a normal reaction to stressful events such as a global pandemic.
 When the stress becomes so overwhelming that it impacts daily tasks and social relationships, it’s time to seek help.
 Undue anxiety leads to impairments to thinking, physical health, and quality of life.
-Unfortunately, these disorders often go untreated.
+Unfortunately, these disorders often go untreated, especially in Seniors who live alone.
 Seniors may not recognize the symptoms or they may be reluctant to seek treatment.

 Occasional forgetfulness is one thing; persistent memory loss can be severe.
 Feeling anxious or sad are normal emotions, but consistent anxiety and depressed mood can negatively impact a person’s quality of life.
-Monitor your loved ones for the following warning signs:
+If you suspect its more than just feeling down, sad or being forgetful monitor your loved ones for the following warning signs:

 1. Decrease in grooming habits and household maintenance

 2. Difficulty managing finances or working with numbers